devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 If I had to reduce this entire guide into one sentence:

-> **Don't memorize the answer — understand why the other answers are wrong.**
+> **Don't memorize the answer, understand why the other answers are wrong.**

 That was the biggest difference, in my own preparation, between simply grinding practice tests and actually becoming comfortable with Terraform as a working tool.
 The practice tests are good for identifying weak areas; the real learning happens when you convert each mistake into a small, precise conceptual note in your own words.

-Once state, providers, modules, variables, workspaces, lifecycle, version constraints, and the CLI become genuinely clear — not memorized, *clear* — most apparently difficult exam questions collapse into straightforward elimination exercises.
+Once state, providers, modules, variables, workspaces, lifecycle, version constraints, and the CLI become genuinely clear, not memorized, *clear*, most apparently difficult exam questions collapse into straightforward elimination exercises.

 But the certification is a checkpoint, not the destination.
-The real test comes later — when your state file is locked because someone's laptop died mid-apply, when a `for_each`-to-`count` refactor threatens to replace half your fleet, when a teammate asks you why `sensitive = true` didn't actually protect a credential sitting in state.
+The real test comes later: when your state file is locked because someone's laptop died mid-apply, when a `for_each`-to-`count` refactor threatens to replace half your fleet, when a teammate asks you why `sensitive = true` didn't actually protect a credential sitting in state.
 Understand the model in this guide well enough to reason through those moments calmly, and both the exam and the job that follows it get a lot easier.

 ---